Written by Michael VanDerLaan

 Material

-The material that putter grips are made out of will contribute to surface texture, firmness, and weight as well as tactile feel.
+The material that the grip is made out of will contribute to surface texture, firmness, and weight as well as tactile feel.
 Material will also change the how tacky a grip is.
 Tacky grips are especially useful in situations where moisture is present for one reason or another.

 Frequently Asked Questions